PostHog/posthog.com/contents/newsletter/pivot-your-startup.md

 **This week’s theme is: How, and when, to pivot your startup.**

 > This article was first published in our newsletter, [Product for Engineers](https://newsletter.posthog.com/).
 It's all about helping engineers and founders build better products by learning product skills.
-We send it every two weeks.
 [Subscribe here](https://newsletter.posthog.com/subscribe).

 ## 1. If you’re going to pivot, make it big